 How to fix it: There are different causes why your remote employees may have a hard time finishing tasks.
 One of them is an unmanageable workload.
 According to Gallup’s Employee Burnout: Causes and Cures report, an unmanageable workload is one of the top causes of burnout.
 They report that employees who strongly agree that they always have too much to do are 2.2 times more likely to say they experience burnout very often or always at work.

 So, check your employees regularly to determine if they have too much workload.
-Ask them the things that they do and put those in a list.
+Ask them about the things that they do and put those on a list.
 Among those, have them note which tasks take longer to do than what they like and the reasons why it does.
 Is it because of the work process?
 Do they need something from another person and that person takes too long to give it?
 Or is it because of unrealistic deadlines?
 This is also a good time to ask them for improvement suggestions on work processes to make their work easier.

 They may also be shouldering tasks that are not under their responsibilities.
 If that’s the case, you need to investigate why they’re doing those and if that can be delegated to another person.